 The Right Kind Of Severance Package

+There is often a trade-off that comes with accepting a severance agreement.
+Your employer wants to protect itself.
 When a corporation offers severance, the contract typically includes a release of legal claims against the company, especially if the person receiving the package is over age 40.
-Our lawyers can advise you about what other possible legal claims you may have, such as an age-based discrimination lawsuit, and your likelihood of making a recovery.
-Ultimately, you are the one who will make the decision.
-However, our lawyers can provide the information you need to make an informed decision.
+As part of our review, our lawyers can advise you about what other possible legal claims you may have, such as an age-based discrimination lawsuit, and your likelihood of making a recovery.

 Your severance package may include a noncompete agreement that could severely limit your ability to find another job in the same area.
 Our lawyers will explain your obligations under the noncompete agreement.
 In some cases, these agreements can be negotiated so they do not unduly limit your ability to find work.

-For more information, contact an attorney at our firm.
-From our office in Dublin, we represent executives, managers and other employees in negotiating severance agreements throughout the Columbus metro area and central Ohio.
+For more information, call 614-467-4923 or send an email to meet with a trusted attorney.
+From our law office in Dublin, we represent executives, managers and other employees in reviewing, negotiating and enforcing severance agreements throughout the Columbus metro area and all of Ohio.